simplyblock/sbcli/simplyblock_cli/README.md

 $ sbcli cluster set-secret -h
 usage: sbcli cluster set-secret [-h] cluster_id secret

-Update the secret (replaces the existing one with a new one) and returns the new one.
+Updates the secret (replaces the existing one with a new one) and returns the new one.

 positional arguments:
-  cluster_id  The cluster UUID
+  cluster_id  cluster uuid
-  secret      New 20 characters password
+  secret      new 20 characters password

 optional arguments:
   -h, --help  show this help message and exit